Common ringtail possum

 The common ringtail possum (Pseudocheirus peregrinus, Greek for "false hand" and Latin for "pilgrim" or "alien") is an Australian marsupial.

 It lives in a variety of habitats and eats a variety of leaves of both native and introduced plants, as well as flowers, fruits and sap.
-This possum also consumes a special type of faeces that is produced during the daytime when it is resting in a nest.
+This possum also consumes caecotropes, which is material fermented in the caecum and expelled during the daytime when it is resting in a nest.
 This behaviour is called caecotrophy and is similar to that seen in rabbits.

 Taxonomy

-The common ringtail possum is currently classified as the only living species in the genus Pseudocheirus; the species of Pseudochirulus and other ringtail genera were formerly also classified in Pseudocheirus.
-Several subspecies have been described, such as the Western Australian Pseudocheirus peregrinus occidentalis, but the entire population may be a species complex.
+The common ringtail possum is currently classified as one of the two living species in the genus Pseudocheirus; the species of Pseudochirulus and other ringtail genera were formerly also classified in Pseudocheirus.
+Several subspecies have been described:

-The arrangement as the only extant species of Pseudocheirus is: